MontiCore/monticore/docs/BestPractices-Symbols-Scopes.md

   * symbol table infrastructure for handling `S` symbols
   * symbol table infrastructure for resolving these in `E` scopes, and
   * integration of `S` symbols with the AST of `A`.
-* However, `S` symbols not automatically instantiated.
+* However, `S` symbols are not automatically instantiated.
   This has to be described manually, e.g., by extending the symbol table creator or via providing an adapter translating a foreign symbol into an `S` symbol.
 * This can be used, e.g., in these scenarios:
-  * A name of a certain kind is introduced automatically the first time it is occurs in a model.
+  * A name of a certain kind is introduced automatically the first time it occurs in a model.
 If it occurs more than once, all other occurences of the name do not introduce new symbols. (e.g. this happens with features in FDs, and works because features do not have a body.)